Henrik-3/unofficial-valorant-api/README.md

 # Other Stuff
 Also would be happy if you give the project a star and give credit when you use it.
 If you wanna help me to pay the windows server instance (5€ per month) to get data from the Ingame API or even the general server, you can help us over the donation link from my hoster: [Link](https://spenden.pp-h.eu/7cca1276-84ee-446f-9b07-47c668eaddfe).
+Also if you are from Germany and want to support me on Twitch (Just for fun, no plan to get a real streamer any time soon), take a look at [here](https://www.twitch.tv/henrik_3)

 If you have any questions write on Discord: Henrik3#1451.